open-component-model/ocm/docs/reference/ocm_hash_componentversions.md

 the given version constraints (semver https://github.com/Masterminds/semver) are selected.
 With <code>--latest</code> only the latest matching versions will be selected.

+If the option <code>--actual</code> is given the component descriptor actually found is used as it is, otherwise the required digests are calculated on-the-fly.

+With the option <code>--recursive</code> the complete reference tree of a component reference is traversed.

+If a component lookup for building a reference closure is required the <code>--lookup</code>  option can be used to specify a fallback lookup repository.
+By default the component versions are searched in the repository holding the component version for which the closure is determined.
+For *Component Archives* this is never possible, because it only contains a single component version.
+Therefore, in this scenario this option must always be specified to be able to follow component references.

+The following normalization modes are supported with option <code>--normalization</code>:

+  - <code>jsonNormalisation/v1</code> (default):
+  - <code>jsonNormalisation/v2</code>:

+The following hash modes are supported with option <code>--hash</code>:

+  - <code>NO-DIGEST</code>:
+  - <code>sha256</code> (default):
+  - <code>sha512</code>:

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax